As Trump returns to court, judge in his fraud trial clarifies comments ex-president took as a win

-NEW YORK (AP) — A New York judge indicated Tuesday that he's not embracing former President Donald Trump's view that most claims in his civil business fraud trial are too old for court, as the defense had hoped the judge would after the trial's first day.
+NEW YORK (AP) — A New York judge on Tuesday took the air out of the win that former President Donald Trump claimed he scored in the first hours of his civil business fraud trial.

-With Trump voluntarily in court for a second day, Judge Arthur Engoron set the record straight about a comment that the ex-president had claimed as an important victory.
+With Trump voluntarily in court for a second day, Judge Arthur Engoron set the record straight about a comment that the ex-president had touted as an important victory.

 Engoron said Tuesday that “statutes of limitations bar claims, not evidence" and that at the trial's early stage, he's inclined to give both sides considerably leeway to connect older evidence to claims in the lawsuit.